-These articulation agreements identify specific coursework at these partner academic institutions that will be recognized as equivalent to coursework at the College.
-Students who complete this coursework successfully at partner academic institutions will receive a grade of TR for the equivalent course at the Spartan College.
+These articulation agreements identify specific coursework at these partner academic institutions that will be recognized as equivalent to coursework at Spartan College.
+Students who complete this coursework successfully at partner academic institutions will receive a grade of TR for the equivalent course at Spartan College.
+Credits cannot be awarded in excess of 50% of the total number of credit hours required in a program via a consortium, partnership, or contractual agreement.
 Additional information about articulation agreements is available through the Dean.